someparty/someparty/source/articles/2019-06-23-every-flower-i-see.html.markdown

 Bassist Lesley Marshall directed the clip.

 *Dooner Nooner* is one of the first records I wrote about when this newsletter kicked off in 2017.
-It endures as a fun mix of low-fi surf rock and sludgy post-punk, interspersed by frenzied X-Ray Spex-channelling craziness like you hear on this tune.
+It endures as a fun mix of lo-fi surf rock and sludgy post-punk, interspersed by frenzied X-Ray Spex-channelling craziness like you hear on this tune.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qIff7lGO8Fs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>